johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-06-generate-typescript-and-csharp-clients-with-nswag.md

 ---
-title: "Generate TypeScript and CSharp clients with NSwag based on an API"
+title: "NSwag: TypeScript and CSharp client generation based on an API"
 author: John Reilly
 author_url: https://github.com/johnnyreilly
 author_image_url: https://blog.johnnyreilly.com/img/profile.jpg
-tags: []
+tags: [NSwag, TypeScript, CSharp, API]
 hide_table_of_contents: false
 ---
 Generating clients for APIs is a tremendous way to reduce the amount of work you have to do when you're building a project.
 Why handwrite that code when it can be auto-generated for you quickly and accurately by a tool like [NSwag](<https://github.com/RicoSuter/NSwag>)?
 To quote the docs: